InspiryThemes/realhomes-docs/docs/add-property.md

 ![Property Basic Information](images/add-content/vacation-rentals.png)

 ### **iCalendar Synchronization**
-You can synchronize your property's calendar dates with properties' calendar dates listed on other websites.
+To stay up to date and avoid double bookings when you have listed your properties on third party websites also, you can sync your booking calendar with third party calendars.

 #### **Add iCalendar Feed Page**
 Before syncing the properties' calendar dates, you need to create an *iCalendar feed* page using the **iCalendar Feed** template as displayed in the following screenshot.